zhenxuantan/tp/docs/UserGuide.md

 Sort tasks based on their description or their deadlines (chronologically, or the reverse), or by time added.

 Format: `sortTasks param/PARAMETER o/ORDER`
-* The sort is case-insensitive. e.g CS2103 will be lexicographically identical to cs2103
+* The sort is case-insensitive. e.g. CS2103 will be lexicographically identical to cs2103
-* PARAMETER includes 'desc' (for description), 'date' (for deadline / time of event), and 'group'.
+* PARAMETER includes 'desc' (for description), 'date' (for a deadline / time of event), and 'group'.
 * ORDER includes 'a' for ascending order (0-9 and A-Z, oldest to newest) and 'd' for descending order(Z-A and 9-0 / newest to oldest)
 * When the tasks are sorted by date, 'todo' tasks will always be at the bottom of the list.